pmndrs/zustand/docs/integrations/persisting-store-data.md

 > Version: >=3.6.3

-The persist api enables you to do numbers of interactions with the persist middleware from inside or outside a React component.
+The Persist API enables you to do a number of interactions with the Persist middleware from inside or outside of a React component.

 ### `getOptions`

-> Schema: `() => Partial<PersistOptions>`
+> Type: `() => Partial<PersistOptions>`

-This method can you get the options of the middleware.
+> Returns: Options of the Persist middleware

 For example, it can be used to obtain the storage name: